gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v0.1.md

  |_____|__________|________|_________|_________|____|___________|_______|   |_____|
                            | RX iNFO |   TX INFO    |
 ```
-This documents doesn't want to specif in any way the routing mechanism (still not officially specified), but uses routing as a necessary example to showcase clearly the power of the recursive acknowledgement pattern.
+This documents doesn't want to specify in any way the routing mechanism (still not officially specified), but uses routing as a necessary example to showcase clearly the power of the recursive acknowledgement pattern.